TheRickestRick/Instagram-Clone/ReadMe.md

 ## The user can then navigate to the feed view, which will display the posts from each user that they followed
 <img src="https://github.com/TheRickestRick/Instagram-Clone-/blob/master/Screen%20Shot%202018-07-17%20at%2011.44.20%20AM.png" alt="alt text">

 ## The user may also want to create a post.
-By selecting the "+" button they can select an image from their phone, and upload it!
+By selecting the "+" button on the feed view, they can select an image from their phone, and upload it!
 <img src="https://github.com/TheRickestRick/Instagram-Clone-/blob/master/Screen%20Shot%202018-07-17%20at%2011.46.21%20AM.png" alt="alt text">

 ## Authors